Andrés Iniesta: 2008–09

 Iniesta received plaudits for his performances that season; Don Balón rated him as the league's most consistent performer.
 Later that year, he placed fifth for the 2009 FIFA World Player of the Year award, with 134 votes, and fourth for the Ballon d'Or, receiving 149 points.
 Barcelona extended his contract by one year, until 2015, and raised his buy-out clause to €200 million.

 2009–2012

 Barcelona won a second successive league title in the 2009–10 season, securing a record 99 points.
 Individually, however, Iniesta endured a campaign largely disrupted by recurring injuries.
-He missed pre-season fitness training due to the thigh tear suffered in the 2009 Champions League final.
+He missed pre-season fitness training due to the thigh tear suffered in the 2009 UEFA Champions League final.
 Despite featuring in almost as many matches as the previous season, he did so mostly as a substitute, starting only 20 games throughout.
 His season came to a premature end in April after he aggravated a previous calf injury during training.